Have questions? We have answers.

 Most Frequent Questions

 - We are the founder of the recycled paper bead industry in Uganda.
 We began in 2004 and are proud to have launched this cottage industry.
 What makes us unique is how we do our work; our model is one of women’s empowerment and sustainability.
-We are a nonprofit organization, which means that 100% of our net assets are reinvested into our poverty programs, and a member of the Fair Trade Federation and a provisional member of the World Fair Trade Organization.
+We are a nonprofit organization, which means that 100% of our net assets are reinvested into our poverty programs, and a member of the Fair Trade Federation.
 To be sure that you’ve purchased an authentic BeadforLife product, look for our signature BeadforLife tag. [back to top]

 - No. We do not accept donations of paper and jewelry supplies because we are committed to reinvesting in the local Ugandan economy.
 Because our members buy paper and glass seed beads in the local markets, a large paper and jewelry supply industry has now developed. [back to top]